Credit card applications drop at Wells Fargo in February

 "It will take time for us to work through the changes we are making in our business, but we remain focused on strengthening our relationships with existing customers and building new ones with potential customers," Mary Mack, Wells Fargo's head of community banking, said in the statement.

-Wells Fargo has been reporting on customer activity at its branch banking unit every month since it reached a $185 million settlement with regulators in September over creating as many as 2.1 million accounts in customers' names without their permission.
+Wells Fargo has been reporting each month on customer activity at its branch banking unit since it reached a $185 million settlement with regulators in September over creating as many as 2.1 million accounts in customers' names without their permission.

 The third-largest U.S. bank has since encountered more government probes and lawsuits, and its board recently said an internal review may uncover more problematic accounts.